 - C&I 729 Classroom Management for Secondary Teachers (1 credit)

-- Content-Based Practicum, 1st quarter
+- School-based Practicum, 1st quarter ( 1 credit)

-- Half-Day Student Teaching, 2nd quarter
+- Half-Day Student Teaching, 2nd quarter (4 credits)

 In this semester, program students are placed in local secondary schools.
 University courses provide assignments for students in their practicum sites and present concepts useful for understanding schooling, teaching, and students.
 Topics addressed across all coursework are working with all students, universal curriculum design, understanding contemporary adolescence, and theories of literacy and strategies in learning languages.